 - How to Use Keywords In Backlinks

 - How to Increase Your SEO Traffic In 30 Days

 How to Check Keyword Rankings In Google Summary

 I hope you enjoyed this detailed guide on how to check keyword ranking in Google.

 As you discovered, there are three primary ways for how to check keyword position in Google.
 You can do it manually, with a paid SEO tool, or with Google Search Console.

-While I’m a big advocate of using paid SEO tools like SERPWatcher or SEMRush for tracking and checking keyword rankings, you can also get a lot of good data out of Google Search Console for free.
+While I’m a big advocate of using paid SEO tools like Rank Tracker by SEO PowerSuite, SERPWatcher, SE Ranking, or Semrush for tracking and checking keyword rankings, you can also get a lot of good data out of Google Search Console for free.

 Hopefully, the steps I provided on how to use Search Console helped you get the answers you need for checking which keywords are ranking in Google for your website.